A brief history of Source Control

 Did you find this article valuable?

-Support Simon Foster by becoming a sponsor.
+Support Funky Si's Blog by Simon Foster by becoming a sponsor.
 Any amount is appreciated!